William Hawes (1805–1885): Later business career

-In 1851 Hawes was chairman of the Australian Royal Mail Company (ARM).
-The Australian gold rushes were fuelling emigration to the continent, and the ARM placed orders for two steam vessels, the SS Adelaide and SS Victoria, using Brunel as consultant.
-In 1852 Hawes oversaw the trial of the Adelaide screw steamer, made by John Scott Russell.
-It made a journey to Adelaide in Australia, arriving in May 1853 but problems on the way had added three months to the journey.
+In 1851 Hawes was chairman of the Australian Royal Mail Steam Navigation Company (ARM).
+The Australian gold rushes were fuelling emigration to the continent, and the ARM placed orders for two steam screw vessels, Adelaide and Victoria, using Brunel as consultant.
+In 1852 Hawes oversaw the trial of Adelaide, built by John Scott Russell at Millwall.
+It sailed to Adelaide in Australia, arriving in May 1853, but problems on the way had added three months to the voyage.
 The Victoria also went to Australia in 1853.
-The Crimean War saw the Adelaide journeying to the Black Sea.
+The Crimean War saw Adelaide sailing to the Black Sea.
 After the war, which had removed steamers from the Australia route, the European and Australian (as it had become) was taken over in 1857–8 by the Royal Mail Steam Packet Company.

 During later life Hawes was involved in railway companies.
 He was a director of the Wallingford and Watlington Railway, and an investor in the North Metropolitan Railway and East London Railway, both of which he chaired.
 He was a director also of the Thames Tunnel Company.
 An advocate of a Channel Tunnel, he was a member of Sir John Hawkshaw's 1870 committee that sought government backing for the project, and read a paper on the subject to the Society of Arts in 1874.
 He was a director of the National Telegraph Manufacturing Company, set up in 1870.

 He is buried in a family vault at Highgate Cemetery.